isidore/MobProgrammingBook/manuscript/03_Working in your first mob.md

 ### Examples

 If you are working on a task or doing test-first development, it is very useful to have an example written on a whiteboard.
 The examples should be very simple, and only show one path at a time.
-This means of conditional words like "or" or "if".
-If there is an example, it might take many turns before its finished, and having it on the board will give guidance for the whole team on what they need to do.
+This means of you can **not** use conditional words like "or", "if", "depending", or "maybe".
+If there is an example, it might take many turns before its finished, and having it on the board will give guidance for the whole team on what they need to do as each new navigator takes over and continues on the task.

 Examples should make you feel like the person telling the example actually did the thing yesterday.
-Imagine a teenager talking to her parent.
+Imagine a teenager talking to thier parent.
 "What did you do last night?"
 "I went to a friends house and played Scrabble."
 "How did the game go?"